iviviano/Algorithms/Grading/HW2.md

 Please only submit the required files to github.
 You can use a .gitignore file to prevent committing extra stuff: https://git-scm.com/docs/gitignore.

+One style note: closing parentheses should all be on the same line.
+Check out the racket fundamentals if you are confused https://campuswire.com/c/GD97EB223/feed/11.

 Janny: